zonemaster/zonemaster/docs/specifications/Delegation-TP/delegation02.md

-## DELEGATION02: Test the presence of a minimum two name servers
+## DELEGATION02: Test the presence of a minimum two name servers (RFC 2182)

 ### Test case identifier
 **DELEGATION02:** Test the presence of a minimum two name servers